top of page

 9 - Does the operator have other tour packages?

-There can be an advantage in finding and booking a Milford Sound tour where the operator has ther add-on options, some of which may include:
+There can be an advantage in finding and booking a Milford Sound tour where the operator has their add-on options, some of which may include:

 • Milford Sound Helicopter Tour